Oscillations and confluence in three-magnon scattering of ferromagnetic resonance

-To analyze the oscillatory regime, we linearize Eqs. \eqref{eq:dc0_dt},\eqref{eq:dck_dt} (see Sec. \ref{sec:S3} of SM) by examining near steady state where the second-order time-varying terms are negligible.
-We then impose a time-dependence of the form $c_0,c_\kbf \propto e^{\lambda t}$ and solve for $\lambda$.
-The transition to the oscillatory regime corresponds to $\lambda$ becoming complex such that the system's fixed point changes from a stable node to a stable spiral.
-This analysis yields a predicted oscillation frequency $f_{osc}$ and a threshold microwave field amplitude for the oscillatory regime $h_{osc}$:
+To analyze the oscillatory regime, we linearize Eqs. \eqref{eq:dc0_dt},\eqref{eq:dck_dt} by Taylor expanding $\dot{c}_0,\dot{c}_k$ about the nonlinear regime's fixed point, which corresponds to steady state; this allows us to treat the second-order terms as negligible.
+We then impose a time-dependence of the form $c_0,c_k \propto e^{\lambda t}$, and solve for $\lambda$.
+The transition to the oscillatory regime corresponds to the nonlinear regime's fixed point changing from a stable node to a stable spiral, such that $\lambda$ becomes complex.
+This transition can be thought of as the point where the splitting rate becomes large enough to produce negative feedback by suppressing $c_0$ to below $c_S$, where splitting is suppressed.
+This generates exchanges in dominance between the splitting and the microwave excitation terms in Eq. \eqref{eq:dc0_dt}, hence the oscillations.
+This analysis (see Sec. \ref{sec:linearize_supp} of SM) yields predicted values for the oscillation frequency $f_{osc}$ and the threshold value of $h_a$ for the oscillatory regime, $h_{osc}$:

-The model's predicted scaling $f_{osc}\propto \Tilde{h}^{0.5}$, where $\Tilde{h}=(h_{a}-h_{osc} )/h_{osc}$, is compared to the results at 1.5 GHz [Fig. 3(b)] and 2.5 GHz (Fig. S5 of SM) from each approach.
-See Sec. \ref{sec:S5} of SM for details on obtaining $f_{osc}$ and $h_{osc}$.
-We normalize $h_a-h_{osc}$ to $h_{osc}$ to directly compare each approach.
-The filled symbols are those included in the scaling fit, shown by the dashed lines, where quantitative agreement with Eq. \eqref{eq:fosc_def} is observed.
-Note that the spacing in power between points is 1 dBm, such that the range of agreement for each approach is several orders of magnitude in microwave power.
+We compare the predicted scaling from Eq. \eqref{eq:fosc_def} with our results by extracting, via a Fourier transform, the oscillations' frequency spectra from each approach [Figs. 3(a,b)].
+We define $f_{osc}$ at each power as the characteristic peak in the oscillations' frequency spectra and $h_{osc}$ as the value of $h_a$ just below where low-frequency structure is observed in the spectra.
+For more details, see Sec. \ref{sec:osc_analysis_supp} of SM.
+The linearized model's predicted scaling $f_{osc}\propto \Tilde{h}^{0.5}$, where $\Tilde{h}=(h_{a}-h_{osc} )/h_{osc}$, is compared to the scaling obtained from each approach [Fig. 3(c)].
+We normalize $h_a-h_{osc}$ by $h_{osc}$ to directly compare each approach.
+The model's results are from the numerical solutions of Eqs. \eqref{eq:dc0_dt}, \eqref{eq:dck_dt}.
+The filled symbols are those included in the scaling fit (dashed lines) such that quantitative agreement with Eq. \eqref{eq:fosc_def} is observed.
+The range of agreement for each approach is several orders of magnitude in $P_a$.
+This is also the case for $f_0=2.5$ GHz (see Sec. \ref{sec:2_5GHz_Supp} of SM).
 The oscillation frequencies in the experiment and simulations show good agreement, but they are larger than those from our model.
-This is likely due to an underestimation of the coupling strength $\Bar{\zeta}$ from neglected terms.
+This is likely due to an incomplete treatment of damping and/or an underestimation of $\Bar{\zeta}$, as we neglect the full Gilbert damping term and spatial variation of the longitudinal magnetization component.